unifem/cht-coupler/README.md

 # cht-coupler

-This Docker image contains DTK.
+Build Docker image with MOAB and pymoab with parallel support and install them into system directories.